Ulanhot: Climate

-Ulan Hot has a monsoon-influenced humid continental climate (Köppen Dwa).
+Ulan Hot has a monsoon-influenced humid continental climate (Köppen Dwa, Trewartha Dcac).
 Winters are long, cold and dry, while summers are very warm.
 The monthly 24-hour mean temperature ranges from -15.0 °C in January to 22.9 °C in July, and the annual mean is 5.03 °C. Over two-thirds of the annual rainfall occurs from May to August.